RohinMahesh/databricks_production_ml_system/README.md

 Details for the MLOps Services and its components can be found in the "mlops_service" folder:
 1. Data Quality Validation Pipeline: upstream data quality validation framework for relevant data assets.
 This is scheduled to run on a daily cadence.
-    - validation.py
+    - data_quality_validation.py
-2. Drift Detection: drift detection framework to calculate distributional shifts in our ARDS.
+2. Drift Detection: drift detection framework to calculate distributional shifts in our ARDS and trigger model retraining.
 This is scheduled to run on a monthly cadence.
-    - helperFunctions.py
     - drift_detection.py

 ## Orchestration